benslack19/benslack19.github.io/_posts/2021-05-15-pymc-linreg_entry03.md

 ---
-title: "PyMC objects using linear regression, seeing the posterior distribution (part 3)"
+title: "PyMC linear regression part 3: predicting average height"
 mathjax: true
 toc: true
 toc_sticky: true
 categories: [data science, statistics]
 ---

 This is the next post in a series of linear regression posts using [PyMC3](https://docs.pymc.io/).
 This series has been inspired by my reading of [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/).
-[Part 1](https://benslack19.github.io/data%20science/statistics/pymc-linreg_entry01/) was dedicated to setting up the problem and understanding the package’s objects.
+[Part 1](https://benslack19.github.io/data%20science/statistics/pymc-linreg-entry01/) was dedicated to setting up the problem and understanding the package’s objects.
 [Part 2](https://benslack19.github.io/data%20science/statistics/pymc-linreg_entry02/) was about interpreting the posterior distribution.
 In this entry, I'll be using the posterior distribution to make predictions.
 Specifically, I'll make the distinction between predicting *average height* which has its own uncertainty, and *actual height*.
 I'll cover predictions of *average height* here.

 The first few pieces of code will replicate the previous posts to get us to where we want to be.